 If you already have a shortlist of design professionals but still jot sure who to choose, seek for their client's feedback.
 Please take a closer look at their previous projects.
 Seeing their previous work and clients will help you make a decision.

 Here in Superdraft, we remove the weight of looking for a designer from your shoulders.
-When you engage us, we will introduce you to a high-calibre designer who’s an expert on building homes similar to yours.
+When you engage us, we will introduce you to a high-caliber designer who's an expert on building homes similar to yours.

 Provide a design brief

-It is crucial for your architect to understand your goals and vision for the project.
+It is crucial for your designer to understand your goals and vision for the project.
 You can relay all the pieces of information to him/her through a well-written, detailed design brief.
 Check out this guide we previously published.
 You can also try writing one based on these guide questions.